California Driver Handbook - Sharing the Road

 Some vehicles are not designed to keep up with the speed of traffic.

 Farm tractors, animal-drawn carts, and road maintenance vehicles usually travel 25 mph or less.
 Slow-moving vehicles have an orange/red triangle on the back of the vehicles.
-It looks like the sign in the picture below.
+It looks like the sign in the picture to the right.
 Look for these vehicles and adjust your speed before you reach them.

 A Slow Moving Vehicle